yli003/demo/README.md

 # demo-
-This is the first repo for learning GIT
+This is the first repo for learning